ed-burrows/ed-burrows/README.md

 ## Hey there 👋

-I'm Ed, a graduate software engineer based in Suffolk, UK.
+I'm Ed, a graduate software engineer based in Suffolk, United Kingdom.

 My core language is Java, however I have experience in C++, Python, HTML/CSS and JavaScript.